valicm/drupal-update/README.md

-# Description
+## Description

-GitHub Action for updating Drupal core and/or contributed modules with Composer.
+Bash script for updating Drupal core and/or contributed modules with Composer.

-It outputs table of changes, which than can be used further in GitHub workflows.
+It can be used as GitHub action or as standalone script/integrated in other CI tools.

+## Features
+* perform minor or major updates to Drupal core / contributed modules
+* options to exclude modules from check, and / or enabling Drupal core checks
+* outputs Markdown table of changes as file or environment variable
-It can be used as GitHub action, but bash script can be used as standalone outside of GitHub.
+* can be used as a GitHub action
+* can be used as a standalone script.

-# GitHub Action Usage
+## GitHub Action Usage

 See [action.yml](action.yml)